 Paste the endpoint URL in the API URL field.
 Do not include the apostrophes.
 (Likewise for the headers.)

-Then expand the Details tab and enter the header.
+Then expand the Details tab and enter the headers.
 For the endpoint we’ve selected, the headers are:

 Name: X-RapidAPI-Key, Value: YOUR_API_KEY